109km/javascript-design-patterns/README.md

 **Summary** : If you subscribe the daily news, you will receive the news every moring on your phone.

+## Publisher and Subscriber

+It's different from  `Observer` pattern.
+In observer pattern, the observer and subject know each other.
+But in this pattern, the relation looks like `Publisher <--> Pub <--> Subscriber` , the pubslisher and subscriber don't interact directly.
+They communicate through `Pub` which is like a message center.

+**Summary** : You subscribe some wechat channels, the authors publish articles to the platform, and you receive the notices from the platform.

 ## Visitor

 In object-oriented programming and software engineering, the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
 A practical result of this separation is the ability to add new operations to existing object structures without modifying those structures.
 It is one way to follow the open/closed principle.